qkunst/collectiemanagement/report.md

       creates a new CustomReport
       redirects to the created custom_report
     with invalid params
-      returns a success response (i.e. to display the 'new' template) (PENDING: Add a hash of attributes invalid for your model)
+      returns a success response (i.e. to display the 'new' template) PUT #update
-  PUT #update
     with valid params
-      updates the requested custom_report (PENDING: Add a hash of attributes valid for your model) redirects to the custom_report
+      updates the requested custom_report
+      redirects to the custom_report
     with invalid params
-      returns a success response (i.e. to display the 'edit' template) (PENDING: Add a hash of attributes invalid for your model)
+      returns a success response (i.e. to display the 'edit' template) DELETE #destroy
-  DELETE #destroy
     destroys the requested custom_report
     redirects to the custom_reports list